Branded virtual data room hero.

 How much does a virtual data room cost?

 Startup-focused tools range from free to around $350/month.
 Ellty plans: Free ($0), Standard ($69/month), Data Room ($149/month), Data Room Plus ($349/month).
 Enterprise VDR platforms like Datasite or Intralinks are contract-priced and typically cost thousands per month.
-For most early-stage founders, a $69-$149/month tool is more than sufficient.
+For most early-stage companies, a $69-$149/month tool is more than sufficient.

 What is NDA gating and do I need it?